pyblish/apidocs/pages/Plugin.match.md

 **Example**

-In this example, `SpecificPlugin` is associated to instances whose family(ies) are a ubset of the supported families model and low.
+In this example, `SpecificPlugin` is associated to instances whose family(ies) are a **subset** of the supported families model and low.
 If the instance does not have at least both of these, it is not a match.

 This is different from `GenericPlugin`, where only one of the families of an instance need to match any of the supported families of a plug-in.
+This is called **intersection**.

 ```python
 from pyblish import api

 class GenericPlugin(api.InstancePlugin):
   # Support both models and rigs
   families = ["model", "rig"]